abde2022/hop-postman-request/README.md

 # postman-requests
 You need only to follow this steps in postman to test request :
-    1-Go to environment and create new variable named "hopePath" that contient "http://localhost/       REPLACE-YOUR-PATH-TO-APP/public/api/v1"
+    1-Go to environment and create new variable named "hopePath" that continent "http://localhost/       REPLACE-YOUR-PATH-TO-APP/public/api/v1"
     2-Enjoy Testing !